What's a retrospective?#

 The Differences Between Retrospectives and Postmortems#

-You may have already read PagerDuty’s Postmortems Guide, which left you wondering “How is a retrospective different than a postmortem?”
+You may have already read PagerDuty’s Postmortems Ops Guide and may be wondering how a retrospective is different from a postmortem.

 Postmortems are also structured meetings that provide teams with an opportunity to reflect, but they differ in several important ways.
 The biggest difference is meeting purpose: postmortems are for reflecting on the response to an incident, while retrospectives allow teams to reflect on their progress, pace, and delivery on a regular cadence.
 Key differences are summarized in the following table: